-On April 17, The Torch had the honor of corresponding with Archbishop Timothy Broglio of the Archdiocese for Military Services.
+On April 17, The Torch had the honor of corresponding with the Most Reverend Timothy Broglio of the Archdiocese for Military Services.
 A Boston College alumnus himself, the Archbishop now leads the most geographically diverse American Catholic diocese; his flock extends across several continents, and his ministry requires extensive travel to reach them.
 This month, he spoke to The Torch about his undergraduate experience at BC, his challenges and blessings as a bishop, and his hopes for young Catholics.

 The Torch.
 What led you to choose to attend BC?

-Bishop Broglio.
+Archbishop Broglio.
 The College counselor at the Jesuit preparatory school that I attended knew that I wanted to attend a Catholic college, but only recommended those sponsored by the Jesuits.
 Consequently, I only visited those that he recommended.
 I think that I was very impressed with the offerings at BC, the setting of the campus, and the Honors Program which would allow me to enter Boston College as a sophomore with 18 hours of college credit.

 T. Did you know you had a vocation to the priesthood before coming to Boston College?
 If so, what led you to come to BC?

 B. By the time I graduated from high school, I was convinced that the Lord was calling me to the diocesan priesthood, but I had two almost conflicting ideas.
 The first was to get about my Father’s business as soon as possible.
 The second was to prepare in a way that would allow me to be effective.
 Hence, I thought that a non-seminary Catholic university experience would be most beneficial.
 It would allow me to spend more time with my peers.

 T. Was the University helpful in your discernment?